boxblinkracer/phpunuhi/README.md

 **Key Benefits**

 * Validates structure and content
+* Platform independent with option for different storage formats
 * Exchange formats such as CSV and HTML
 * Live WebEdit with HTML exchange format
 * Automatic translation using DeepL (or more)